aklinker1/webext-core/docs/guide/browser-support.md

 | Safari _<sup>1</sup>_ |       >= 14        |
 | Edge                  |       >= 88        |

+Other Chromium-based browsers are not officially supported, and may not work*<sup>2</sup>*.
+See Mozilla's [supported browsers documentation](https://github.com/mozilla/webextension-polyfill#supported-browsers) for more details.

-> _Safari <sup>1</sup>_: Safari define's both Chrome's `chrome` and Firefox's `browser` globals, which `webextension-polyfill` handles automatically.
-However, Safari does not implement the complete standard.
+> _<sup>1</sup>_ - `webextension-polyfill` works on Safari, however Safari does not implement the complete web extension standard.
 See the [browser compatibliity chart](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) for more details.

-Other Chromium-based browsers will work as well.
-See Mozilla's [supported browsers documentation](https://github.com/mozilla/webextension-polyfill#supported-browsers) for more details.
+>
+> _<sup>2</sup>_ - In practice, the browsers are close enough to chrome that they work 99% of the time.
+But make sure to test your extension before assuming it will work.